Engee documentation

 Details

-To set a constant pressure other than atmospheric pressure, set this parameter to Constant specified pressure and specify the pressure value using the parameter Tank pressurization.
+To set a constant pressure that is not equal to atmospheric pressure, set this parameter to Constant specified pressure and specify the pressure value using the parameter Tank pressurization.

-To specify a variable tank pressure, set this parameter to Variable pressure and supply the tank pressure value as a scalar to the P port.
+To set the variable pressure in the tank, set this parameter to Variable pressure and apply the pressure value in the tank in the form of a scalar to the port P.

 Values